 Successful companies know that staying competitive requires a solid goal-setting strategy, one that keeps a business focused, driven, and results-oriented.
-According to John Doerr, author of Measure What Matters, coupling objectives and key results (OKRs) with conversations, feedback, and recognition (CFRs) is a practical and effective approach to goal setting.
+According to John Doerr, author of Measure What Matters, coupling objectives and key results (OKRs) with conversations, feedback, and recognition (CFRs) is an effective approach to goal setting.

-The combination of OKRs and CFRs creates powerful synergistic opportunities: OKRs help you create goals and pinpoint their attainment, while CFRs act as a functional conduit for OKRs, adding nuance to OKR tracking, performance, and results.
+Combining OKRs and CFRs creates powerful synergistic opportunities: OKRs help you create goals and pinpoint their attainment, while CFRs act as a functional conduit for OKRs, adding nuance to OKR tracking, performance, and results.
 As such, using OKRs and CFRs together can strengthen goal-setting approach.

-To help you understand how these systems work together, this article will:
+To help you understand how OKRs and CFRs work, this article will:

 - Define OKRs and CFRs